noirscape/e621-docker/README.md

 ### Updating

-To update the redis, memcached and elasticsearch containers, run `docker-compose pull`.
-To update the core, postgres and frontend containers, check below.

-1. Run `docker-compose build --pull --no-cache`.
-This regenerates the containers with the latest e621 source code, postgres version and nginx version.
+1. Run `docker-compose pull` to update the containers.
 2. Run `docker-compose run --rm core rake db:migrate` to run the database migrations.
 3. Run `docker-compose up` to bring up the images again.